Molar incisor hypomineralisation: Post-eruptive breakdown

-Post-eruptive breakdown (PEB) is a clinical feature, often observed in the majority of severely affected cases.
+Post-eruptive breakdown (PEB) is a clinical feature, often observed in the majority of severely affected cases and requires prompt dental treatment.
 The rate of PEB may be increased by the loading of masticatory forces on enamel weakened by MIH.
 The lesions resulting from PEB are irregularly shaped, with rough margins from the shearing of the enamel.
-PEB is more likely to occur in MIH affected teeth with yellow or brown opacities rather than those with white opacities, as darker lesions reflect a greater deficit in mineral content.
+PEB is more likely to occur in MIH-affected teeth with yellow or brown opacities rather than those with white opacities, as darker lesions reflect a greater deficit in mineral content.

 Atypical caries

-Teeth affected with MIH are at an increased risk of acquiring dental caries.
-This is because the properties of the enamel are altered by increased porosity and decreased hardness.
-Essentially, the balance between mineralisation and demineralisation shifts to favour demineralisation of enamel, giving the tooth less resilience in structure, thereby making it vulnerable to caries.
+Teeth affected with MIH are at an increased risk of acquiring atypical dental caries (cavities).
+This is because the properties of the enamel are altered with increased porosity and decreased hardness.
+Essentially, the normal balance between mineralisation and demineralisation shifts to favour demineralisation of enamel, giving the tooth less resilience in structure, thereby making it vulnerable to caries.

-The poor structural properties of the enamel in teeth with MIH also increase the likelihood of cavitation of any lesions, thereby causing the lesion to progress at a faster rate.
+The poor structural properties of the enamel in teeth with MIH also increase the likelihood of cavitation of any lesion, thereby causing the lesion to progress at a faster rate.
 Progression of the carious lesion is also more rapid in teeth with MIH as patients may experience tooth sensitivity while carrying out oral hygiene, causing them to avoid doing so and consequentially accelerating the decay.

 Hypersensitivity

-Teeth affected by MIH are often affected by hypersensitivity due to changes in temperature or toothbrushing.
+Teeth affected by MIH are often affected by hypersensitivity due to changes in temperature or tooth brushing.
 A study has suggested that a possible cause of hypersensitivity in MIH is the inflammatory reactions in the pulp due to oral bacteria penetrating through the hypomineralised enamel into the dentinal tubules.